 33. Sustainable resource management should be based on free, prior and informed consent, in line with the UN Declaration on Indigenous Peoples' Rights.
 Several SDG targets reinforce the above views, such as 1.4 and 16.7.

-5. Principle 5: Service orientation
+5. Principle 5: Service orientation for use and reuse of resources

 Resources shall be produced primarily as a service to society.